 - Teach in a private or public elementary or secondary school that serves low-income students and listed in the Department of Education’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.

-- The TEACH Grant Program provides up to $4,000 per scheduled award year ($16,000 total for an undergraduates; $8,000 for graduates).
+- Provides up to $4,000 per scheduled award year ($16,000 total for an undergraduates; $8,000 for graduates).
 If you are enrolled less than full-time (12 credits for undergraduates; 10 credits for graduates) you will receive a pro-rated amount.

 - Please note: the amount of the TEACH grant is considered a resource toward determining your eligibility for other aid.

-- You must complete the Free Application for Federal Student Aid (FAFSA).
-Please note that financial need is not required.
-The 2011-2012 FAFSA is available at fafsa.ed.gov.
+- You must complete the FAFSA, but financial need is not required.

 - You must be a U.S. citizen or eligible non-citizen.